Pilou97/linkedin-auto-liker/readme.md

 There are 5 environment variables, please , read the documentation
 ## Environment variable

- - USERNAME: your mail address or phone number of your linkedin account
+ - LINKEDIN_USERNAME: your mail address or phone number of your linkedin account
- - PASSWORD: your password of your linkedin account
+ - LINKEDIN_PASSWORD: your password of your linkedin account
  - ALL_POST_URL: the url of the posts to like
  - COMPANY_NAME: the name of the company (name used on the company's account page)
  - TIME_INTERVAL: the interval in **seconds** the programm will like, each 900 seconds for instance, default: 900